 Most baths are quiet zones.
 Speaking is certainly not forbidden, but unless you’re in an outdoor area of a bathhouse complex, do keep conversations low.
 Some Hungarians call the baths “water monasteries” for a reason.

-Entrance to most of the older baths runs between 10 and 20 euros.
+Entrance to most of the older thermal baths in Budapest cost between 10 and 20 euros.

 The layout of larger baths like Széchenyi and Gellért can be utterly labyrinthine and their price lists seem to follow the same baffling patterns—half- or full-day?
 With cabin or without?
 You can avoid some of it by booking in advance: Some established baths now offer online tickets, which saves time waiting in lines, and the separate costs are spelled out a little more clearly.

 Tipping is welcome for the massage therapists and aestheticians providing other spa services like mud treatments—two or three euros will do it, and note you should tip before the service.